Bayil

 Bayil (Bayıl; also known as Bailov and Bailovo) is a settlement in Baku, Azerbaijan.

 Geography

 In March 2000, a major landslide in the Bayil slope destroyed dozens of shops, apartments and gas stations.
 The slope in later years also experienced few minor landslides which led Baku City Administration to examine the area and make a final decision on razing houses in this territory.

-Neighborhoods are largely composed of block after block of picturesque rowhouses and a few mansions.
+Neighborhoods are largely composed of block after block of picturesque rowhouses and a few mansions, hotels and some office buildings.

 History

 In 1235, Shirvanshah Fariburzom III on one of the Bayil Bay has been constructed building, later named Sabayil Castle.
 The area also called Shahri Saba, Shahri nau, underwater city, a caravanserai and Bayil stones.

 In 1858, Marine Administration of Russian Empire began construction of municipality on local admiralty's drafts.
 On 6 May 1868 in Cape Bayil, in the presence of Grand Duke Alexei Alexandrovich of Russia, was founded five-domed church.

 The first residential areas in the Bayil formed along the pilgrimage road passes on Bayil cape and leading to the Bibi-Heybat Mosque.
 Development of the Black City and the discovery of oilfields in the Bibiheybət stimulated the expansion of Bayil in the direction of Baku.

 By the late 19th century, residential part of the occupied steep slopes and developed in the direction of the city, which went beyond the boundaries of their land and merged with the surrounding areas, with the center Bayil was kept in the Baku International Sea Trade Port area.

 Despite the extensive construction in the direction of Baku and economic relationship with the capital, Bayil until 1912 remained legally independent maritime province.

 In 1900, Leonid Krasin arrived to the Bayil at the invitation of the Robert Classon.
 He became deputy head of the construction of the Bayil Thermal power station and controlled it after completion of construction until 1904.

 In 2010, restoration works are held at the Bayil stadium with 3000 attendance after Association of Football Federations of Azerbaijan's proposal to increase popularity in Baku.

 In 2011, government unveiled restored Gafur Mammadov park on Victory Day.